WEST (AM): 20th century

-In the late 1970s, WEST dropped the adult contemporary and baby boomer pop songs, and switched to a Big Band and Standards format.
-In 1981 it went back to more of a Middle Of The Road format like that used in the mid-1970s, using a syndicated format called "Hitparade" that played half adult standards and half soft adult contemporary songs.
+In the late 1970s, WEST dropped the adult contemporary and baby boomer pop songs, and switched to a big band and standards format.
+In 1981 it went back to more of a middle of the road format like that used in the mid-1970s, using a syndicated format called "Hitparade" that played half adult standards and half soft adult contemporary songs.
 In the late 1980s the station switched to a similarly formatted satellite service called "Stardust", which remained until 2001.
 Stardust leaned big bands and standards initially, but in the 1990s focused more on the soft AC and soft oldies artists mixed into the format.
 WEST had a local live morning and afternoon show as well as hours of specialty programs during the weekends, but the rest of the time used the Stardust format.

-In 1995, the station was sold, along with WLEV, to Citadel Broadcasting, and the format remained Adult Standards.
-In 1997, Citadel acquired WFMZ FM, which by then had a format that was evolving to be musically closer to WLEV.
-In 1997, it was decided that there was no need for two AC stations in the Lehigh Valley, so they combined aspects of the AC formats from both stations and moved the WLEV call letters and format and some of the air staff to 100.7 that July.
+In 1995, the station was sold, along with WLEV, to Citadel Broadcasting.
+In 1997, Citadel acquired WFMZ (100.7 FM), which by then had a format that was evolving to be musically closer to WLEV.
+In 1997, it was decided that there was no need for two AC stations in the Lehigh Valley, so Citadel combined aspects of the AC formats from both stations and moved the WLEV call letters and format and some of the air staff to 100.7 that July.

-WEST was sold to Maranatha Broadcasting, which previously owned 100.7 FM, in 1997.
-Maranatha also owned and still owns TV channel 69 WFMZ-TV, and WEST simulcast Channel 69's 5 p.m. newscast.
-It was thought that WEST might switch to a religious format but that did not happen, as the station continued its MOR format as well as many specialty programs.
+WEST was sold to Maranatha Broadcasting, which previously owned WFMZ radio and still owned WFMZ-TV (channel 69).
+WEST simulcast the television station's 5 p.m. newscast.
+It was thought that WEST might switch to a religious format but that did not happen, as the station continued its MOR format as well as its specialty programs.